Iceland is one of the most visually spectacular countries I’ve ever been to.

 We all must eat and thank goodness for that because the traditional and contemporary cuisine in Iceland is top notch.
 I know, I know — Iceland doesn’t have the best reputation for cuisine, with rumours abound of fermented shark and smoked puffin, but dig a little deeper and you’ll find plenty of treats.

 First and foremost, you can’t leave the country without eating a hot dog.
 That’s right, a hot dog.
-This popular street food has made a tasty name for itself in Iceland.
-It’s cheap, good, and easy but you can also find them dressed up or offered vegan in restaurants all over the country.
+This popular street food has made a tasty name for itself in Iceland, and you’ll find them everywhere.
+It’s a dish that’s cheap, good, and easy, but you can also find them dressed up or offered vegan in restaurants all over the country.

 Reykjavik’s Islenski Barinn, or the Icelandic Bar, is where you’ll want to go to if you’re craving a local vibe with traditional Icelandic eats.
 Yes, it’s a bar but no, you won’t find your typical boring bar food.
 From lamb and salmon hotdogs to shark bits, reindeer and vegan burgers, you can expect a more upscale pub experience.
 However, prices are doable, starting at $14 for a meal.